 Measures for Ensuring the Transparency of Corporate Activities

-Daiichi Sankyo also provides scholarship donations.
-To improve transparency with regard to these scholarships, we introduced the Daiichi Sankyo Scholarship Program in April 2016.
-In this program, universities and other research institutions submit applications for scholarships directly through the Company’s corporate website, and these applications are investigated and approved by an organization that is independent from the Sales & Marketing Division.
+With regard to scholarships, we introduced the Daiichi Sankyo Scholarship Program in April 2016.
+Through this program, universities and other research institutions can submit applications for scholarships directly through the Company’s corporate website.

 ・Ethical Considerations in Research Using Human Biological Materials